Viktor-I/marray/README.md

  * You can get individual rows or columns as arrays.
  * The whole matrix is a collection, which can be iterated through.
  * There are built-in utilities for working with these matrices, which support things like rotating or mirroring matrices.
+You can also do mathematical operations such as matrix multiplication.
+All built-in utilities are implemented with generic types.
  * Matrices can be created easily using `Matrix.of(rowArrays...)` or with lambda function `Matrix.of(rows, columns, (r, c) -> element)`.